frederic-perez/AmE-dictionary/data/dictionary.md

 __meretricious__ _adj_ :three: Attracting attention in a vulgar manner. _Syn_ flashy, garish, gaudy, tawdry, trashy, tacky _The town’s tasteful welcome sign was replaced with a meretricious monstrosity, a blinking neon tower._
 __meridian<sup>1</sup>__ _n_ /muh-RID-ee-uhn/ [:scroll: From Old French meridien, from Latin meridianus, from meridies (noon), from medius (mid) + dies (day)] __1__ A line connecting the North Pole to the South Pole or a circle passing through the two poles. __2__ Midday. __3__ :astonished: The highest point, as of power, prosperity, development, etc.
 __meridian<sup>2</sup>__ _adj_ __1__ Relating to a meridian. __2__ Relating to midday. __3__ :astonished: Relating to the highest point of someone’s power, prosperity, development, etc.
-__meringue__ _n_ :five: Meringue is a very sweet dessert or dessert topping that’s made out of egg whites and sugar.
+__meringue__ _n_ :six::mega: Meringue is a very sweet dessert or dessert topping that’s made out of egg whites and sugar.
 Meringue is so light and airy that it melts on your tongue. _Meringue pie._
 __merino__ _n_ :two: __1a__ Any of a breed of sheep, originally from Spain, having long fine wool. __b__ The wool of this sheep. _Merino wool._
 __merit__ _n_ :two::hammer:
 __meritorious__ _adj_ /mair-uh-TOR-ee-us/ Deserving of honor or esteem. _At the gathering, the company’s president expressed his gratitude to employees for their meritorious service._